Maine’s Comprehensive Eating Disorder Treatment Program

 - Educational presentations, on a multitude of topics, for higher education students, academic or scientific conferences, or continuing education programs

-- A 4-hour continuing education course titled, ‘Treating Eating Disorders in a Weight-Biased World’ given by our Medical Director and offered through the Sweetser Training Institute.
+- A 4-hour continuing education course titled, “Cognitive Behavioral Therapy for Eating Disorders” given by our Program Director and offered through the Sweetser Training Institute.

-For more information about opportunities for professionals, please contact our Program Director Laura Sproch, PhD.
+For more information about opportunities for professionals, please contact us at 207-294-4522.

 No matter how out of control and helpless you might feel right now, NEED at Sweetser can help you to feel safe and start your healing process.
 Tomorrow can be brighter—we promise.